Description

 $request->all();

-Get a value from the collection of post and get.
+Retrieve a certain value from the post and get collection.

 $request->input('name', $default_value);

-// Get an array of username and password, ignoring the key if it does not exist
+// Get an array consisting of username and password, ignoring any missing keys

 $only = $request->only(['username', 'password']);

-// Get all inputs except 'avatar' and 'age'
+// Get all input except for avatar and age

 $except = $request->except(['avatar', 'age']);